About the Eloquent Suri of Ethiopia Project

 This training marked a critical step in the revival of MTE among the Suri and was a momentous occasion, especially for Gergere and the veterans of the SLP among the trainees.
 They chose a celebratory new name for the project: Hɔldina Suri (Light of the Suri in English).
 This name emphasizes the liberating and enlightening benefits of Suri MTE, not only for students, but for the entire community.

-The Light of the Suri project is budgeted at about $7,500 for the 2023-24 academic year.
-Our goal now is to raise at least $10,000 more for the 2024-25 academic year, which will ensure that the revival of Suri MTE continues.
-That goal also anticipates a modest expansion in the program, potentially including additional teachers and schools.
-As of January, 2024, about $2,000 of that followup goal is in hand, thanks to recent generous donations.
+The Light of the Suri project was budgeted at about $7,500 for the 2023-24 academic year.
+Our budget goal is $10,000 more for the 2024-25 academic year, which will allow a modest expansion in the program, potentially including additional teachers and schools.
+As of July, 2024, about $5,000 of the 2024-25 support is in hand, thanks to recent generous donations.

 Here again is Gergere Siralugu, still stressing the importance of the Suri MTE initiative, ten years after his 2013 quote above: